 Does someone or something care?
 Does it know about me, want things for me, interact with me?
 These questions go beyond perception.
 They scrape at the skin of what's real.

 It's funny.
 I don't know what the right answer is.
 But I have experienced the yes answer.
 I've prayed a question, and waiting, I've watched the answer emerge and learned what to do.
 I've sent desires of mine skyward and seen them fulfilled.
 Over and over, I've prayed and been delivered.
 I've struggled in quicksand and been rescued.

-In any case, I have an unusual view on what personhood is.
+In any case, I have an unconventional view on what personhood is.

 The other day, my friend said that cats aren't people.
 I disagreed.
 A cat has a perspective, thoughts, feelings, intentions.
 Cats aren't human, obviously — but they are definitely people.
-The same goes for trees.
+The same goes for trees, rocks, rivers.
 I feel the same goes for everything, frankly.

 My friend said she reserves the word "person" for people, which is funny and axiomatic, but I think I know what she meant.
 To her, the word "person" has an ineffable quality only found in humans.
 But to me the word has an ineffable quality which exists in all kinds of creatures.
 Cats don't think human thoughts.
 They think cat thoughts.
 We don't have cat-goals, but human-goals.
 We're human-people.
 They're cat-people.

 Why does this matter?
 Because it makes calling God a person a lot less loaded.
 By calling God a person I'm not calling her a human being.
 I mean, I call a tree a person.
 There are things it reaches for.
 There are things it tries to do.
 There are things it senses and responds to.
 There are tree-thoughts that it thinks.